bjm31/Spring2019-COP3530-Fang-project-3-bjm31_public/README.md

 1. Your program must adhere to the class diagrams provided in this description.
 2. You program must adhere to using the given interface as specified.
 3. You must implement your hand and deck classes to be linked lists, using any other data structure for these purposes will result in your project being graded as if it does not compile.

+## Extra Credit Opportunity (10 points)

+An extra credit opportunity is given for the computer player.
+Extra credit is given if your computer players can play a game to completion against one another (with random starting racks).
+To get this extra credit, you cannot hard code the computer player's choices.

 ## Important Notes: